tap349/tap349.github.io/_posts/2016-10-03-macos-configuration.md

 #defaults write org.vim.MacVim MMTabOptimumWidth 200
 ```

-in fact it's not necessary to put these commands into _~/.zlogin_ and run them
+in fact it's not necessary to put these commands into _$ZDOTDIR/.zlogin_ and
-every time new Zsh shell is started: changes are persisted on OS level (in the
+run them every time new Zsh shell is started (which increases shell startup
+time): changes are persisted on OS level (in user defaults database) so it's
-user defaults database) so it's enough to run them only once.
+enough to run them only once.